Run for you

 Discovery to qualification

-When a discovery call wraps, capture the notes, score the deal against your qualification rules, draft the next step, and prepare it for review.
+When a discovery call wraps, capture the notes, score the deal against your qualification rules, draft the next step, and send the one you trust.

 Proposal sent to follow-up

-When a proposal stage hits 3 days idle, draft the follow-up email and surface it in the team channel before anything sends.
+When a proposal stage hits 3 days idle, send the follow-up you trust and post it to the team channel.

 Closed-won to delivery handoff

-When a deal closes, prepare the internal handoff brief, kickoff tasks, and welcome email draft for operator approval.
+When a deal closes, prepare the internal handoff brief, kickoff tasks, and welcome — checking with you before the first message to a new contact.

 Pick the single stage transition that costs you the most when it slips — usually proposal-sent or post-discovery follow-up.
-Get the drafting and routing reliable for that one move, then expand.
+Hand that one move to Sprawl, then expand — and if you run more than one pipeline, give each its own project.

 Plain-English workflow

-When a deal hits proposal-sent and goes 72 hours without reply, pull the proposal context, draft a follow-up email matching our tone, update the CRM follow-up note, and ask me to review before sending.
+When a deal hits proposal-sent and goes 72 hours without reply, pull the proposal context, draft a follow-up matching our tone, update the CRM note, and send it — checking with me before the first message to a brand-new prospect.

 1. Read the CRM stage change, calendar event, or inbox thread that signals a pipeline move.